dxxmsdxy/prompt/README.md

 # 📃 \<prompt\/\>
 ## It is innevitable.

+LLMs are the new web interface.

+It doesn't need to be complicated.

-Put a prompt tag in your HTML.
+Just put a "prompt" tag in your HTML.

 `
 <prompt>You are a new fundamental unit of the web.</prompt>